zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosuss/README.md

 public class IssueUssExp {

     /**
-     * Main method defines SSH connection and showcases executing a USS command vis IssueUss class.
+     * The main method defines SSH connection and showcases executing a USS command via IssueUss class.
      *
      * @param args for main not used
      * @author Frank Giordano